bensheldon/island94-jekyll/_posts/2023-05-02-whatever-you-do-don-t-autoload-rails-lib.md

 That these files accumulate in a project is a fact of life.
 When choosing where to put them, that's when things can go wrong.

 In a newly built Rails project `lib/` looks like the natural place for these.
 But `lib/` has a downside: `lib/` is not autoloaded.
-This can come as a surprise, even to experienced developers, because they have been accustomed to the convenience of autoloaded files in `app`.
+This can come as a surprise, even to experienced developers, because they have been accustomed to the convenience of autoloaded files in `app/`.
 It's not difficult to add an explicit `require` statement into `application.rb` or in an initializer, but that may not be one's first thought.

 That's when people jump to googling "how to autoload `lib/`".
 Don't do it! `lib/` should not be autoloaded.